Eli (name)

 Eli as a name has two different meanings, both originating in the Hebrew Bible.

-Eli can be a male given name of Hebrew origin, from Biblical עֵלִי "ascent", spelled with the Hebrew letter ayin in the beginning, the name of Eli, the high priest in the Books of Samuel.
+Eli can be used for males (Hebrew tradition) or females (Scandinavian tradition).
+Hebrew origin, from Biblical עֵלִי "ascent", spelled with the Hebrew letter ayin in the beginning, the name of Eli, the high priest in the Books of Samuel.
 It is identical to the Arabic name Ali (علي).

 It came to be used as a given name among the Puritans in the 17th century and was by them taken to the American colonies.